 Term or Concept Definition Architecture A high level depiction of a system, used to reason about the system's properties and behavior, and to specify key decisions about the shape (structure) of a system for the purpose of bounding and simplifying design decisions.
 Architectures are comprised of black box components, structures, and externally visible characteristics.
 Structures are the means by which components are related or connected.
-Network A group or system of interconnected people or things communication network An interconnection of communications components electric network An interconnection of electric components.
+Network Communication A group or system of interconnected people or things An interconnection of communications components Network Electric Network An interconnection of electric components.
 This term may be applied to either transmission or distribution systems.
-PMU network (Synchrophasor network) An interconnection of PMUs, communication devices, and PMU data processing elements Connectivity & topology Connectivity is the state of being connected, that is, the existence of at least one linkage between two endpoints or nodes.
+PMU Network (Synchrophasor Network) An interconnection of PMUs, communication devices, and PMU data processing elements Connectivity & Topology Connectivity is the state of being connected, that is, the existence of at least one linkage between two endpoints or nodes.
 In graph theory it is quantified as the minimum number of links that have to be removed in order to separate two nodes.
 More generally it is the existence of some form of relationship, interaction or exchange between two or more components, elements, or nodes.
 For communication networks, network topology describes the specific connections among the communication devices and endpoints.
 Electrical connectivity is essentially the same thing for electric power flows and circuits.
 Electric power systems have dual connectivity: electrical and communication.
 This is an important factor in cyber security.
 Sample A single discrete measurement of a physical quantity, typically quantized and represented digitally.
 Signal An impulse or fluctuating quantity, such as an electrical voltage or light intensity, whose variations represent coded information.
 The coded information may represent some type of behavior, or may indicate an event or other message.
 Signals may be analog (continuous in time and magnitude) or digital (discretely sampled and quantized and represented as number streams).
 An analog signal is any continuous signal for which the time varying feature (variable) of the signal is a representation of some other time varying quantity, i.e., analogous to another time varying phenomenon (e.g. power line voltage).
 A digital signal is the discretely sampled, quantized equivalent.
 The signal may represent something more complex than a simple physical fluctuation, such as a three phase current phasor.
 A sequence or stream of phasors may be considered a signal.
-Data packet A data packet is a unit of digital data made into a single package that can be transported via a digital communication network.
+Data Packet A data packet is a unit of digital data made into a single package that can be transported via a digital communication network.
 Message A logical unit of information represented in digital form and being transported by a communication system.
-A message may fit into a single data packet, or may be
+A message may fit into a single data packet, or may be spread over more than one packet.
+A PMU message may be comprised of multiple synchrophasor signal samples.